 Have you heard of PII?
 PII, or personally identifiable information, is ANY of your information that can identify you as a person.
 Your name alone, is not.
 But your name in conjunction with your address, social security number, date of birth, drivers license number etc. IS.

 There is non-sensitive information and sensitive information.
 Generally speaking, your name/address is non-sensitive information and can be sent to others via normal means.
 Meaning, non encryption.
-Sensitive information, such as SSN, has to have an encryption and there are more laws and safeguards to protect individuals with respect to their information.
+Sensitive information, such as SSN & date of birth, has to have an encryption and there are more laws and safeguards to protect individuals with respect to their information.

 You host a giveaway that is sponsored by a publisher/author.
 When you contacted your winner, did you tell them?
 Not only should you have disclosed SOMEWHERE on your giveaway that it was sponsored/endorsed by a third-party, but now you have to ASK PERMISSION from your winner to share their information with the sponsor.